International Student Department

 Form I-94

 Form I-94 shows that you have been legally admitted to the United States, the class of admission, and the authorized period of stay.
-It is very important that the information on the record is correct.
+It is very important that the information on this record is correct.
 Since your purpose is studying full-time, your I-94 should indicate that you have been granted F-1 status for D/S. D/S means “duration of status”, meaning as long as you are maintaining your student status.
 The I-94 Entry record is required evidence for application for any benefit of F-1 visa sponsorship (ID license application, work authorization, H1B application, etc.).

 Who do I notify about changes in my contact information?